nsmsn/personal-site-v2/src/about/index.md

 <strong>This website does not track you.</strong> There are no third-party cookies here, and your data isn’t collected when using this site.

 You can track this site’s progress and iterations at [this GitHub repo](https://github.com/nsmsn/nicksimsondotcom).
 This site is built and deployed with [Eleventy](https://11ty.dev/) and [Netlify](https://netlify.com).
 My blog posts are available in both [RSS](https://www.nicksimson.com/feed/feed.xml) and [JSON](https://www.nicksimson.com/feed/feed.json).
-I prioritize performance and accessibility.
+I prioritize performance and <a href="/accessibility">accessibility</a>.
 You can read [a note on the type](/type) to learn about the fonts in use.

 Want even more?
 Check out [log.nicksimson.com](https://log.nicksimson.com).